FelipeKatao/Py.Html/README.md

 well in this code we create one div call "#topo" and menu call "#menu", in line 10 and 12 respective,  the function *CreateMenuHtml* create a nav div with ul and li elements inside, its function create some Html tag codes, styles and Css not implement in its process.
 ### Less code , more functions
 Write you code in Python for   Html code initial , after Html structure completed, forever think in writer less lines for created elements.
 There are functions that you will only use one time, for exemple create Html code from scratch.
 For start less functions is important prtatical in Py.Html, why?
-In
+In your base code Html less code from your analitic is very important from edit or erases codes manuality (see in chapter "Not edit the code Dude")

 [^1]:The Base code: Is your Html with structure ( head, body) good defined, navs, body this basic Html without Css.
 <!--stackedit_data: